 Parking is available via paid street parking all around the festival grounds.
 Additionally, there are numerous parking garages available for use.
 Two of those are located at 21st and Market and another at 25th and Harborside.
 Handicap parking is reserved between 22nd and 23rd on Market and between Strand and Mechanic on 20th street.

 WHAT IS NOT ALLOWED?

 Pets and ice chests are not allowed.
 Scooters, skateboards, rollerblades, skates, Segways, and other recreational “wheels” are forbidden.
-Guests bringing in costume weapons and props must have them secured will be asked to go through additional screening.
+Guests bringing in costume weapons and props must have them secured and will be asked to go through additional screening.

 WHAT SHOULD I WEAR?

 Dressing the part of a Victorian lady or gent can be as easy as pulling together pieces hanging in the back of the closet.
 Or it could be as fun as finding a vintage dress or suit in a thrift shop or antique store.
 Others even have costumes custom-made for the event.
 Whatever route is chosen, below you will find a quick guide to the basics of Victorian dressing.
 Remember, dressing the part of Dickens on The Strand not only reduces your admission price, it also helps visitors get the most enjoyment out of the holiday event.